Why Red Hot Chili Peppers' Under The Bridge is Anthony Kiedis' most honest song

 He adds: "And that always sticks in my brain as a low point in my life."

-While at his lowest point, Kiedis does find some salvation in the chorus, pledging not to feel like he did that day.
+Though the song sees the frontman at his lowest point, Kiedis does find some salvation in the chorus, pledging not to "ever feel like (he) did that day".

 While some might think the place he loves is the high of a heroin hit, Kiedis revealed in the same interview: "The place I love is where I am now".